Oliver Milburn

-Oliver Milburn (born 25 February 1973), occasionally known by the name Oz Milburn, is an English actor and restaurateur.
+Oliver Milburn (born 25 February 1973), occasionally known by the name Oz Milburn, is a British actor.

 Early life

 Born in Dorset, Milburn was educated at the Dragon School in Oxford, and then Eton College.

 Career

 Milburn played Matthew Bannerman in Families and Liam in Green Wing.
-He has also been in Me Without You, The Bill, Backup, Tess of the D'Urbervilles, David Copperfield (as James Steerforth), Sweet Medicine, Byron, Born and Bred, The Forsyte Saga: To Let and Bodies.
+He has also been in Me Without You, The Browning Version (1994 film), The Bill, Backup, Tess of the D'Urbervilles, David Copperfield (as James Steerforth), Sweet Medicine, Byron, Born and Bred, The Forsyte Saga: To Let, Paul in The Descent, and Bodies.
 Milburn also joined the cast of Mistresses in 2009.
 In 2011, he played the role of Edgar Linton in the film adaptation of Emily Brontë's Wuthering Heights.
-In 2013, he lent his voice to the characters of Bartholomew Roberts and John in the video game Assassin's Creed IV: Black Flag.
+In 2013, he provided the voices of the characters Bartholomew Roberts and John in the video game Assassin's Creed IV: Black Flag.

 Milburn was a regular on the first two series of The Royals playing the head of royal security.